CLAUDE.md

 3. Write content in Markdown

-4. Images should be placed in assets/images/ directory
+4. Place images in assets/images/ directory

 Styling Blog Post Content